Who Is Jorge Colindres?

 His decision-making is risky but not reckless.
 He talks about "making quicker decisions with less information" as a principle for operating when you're in genuinely new territory.
 But he also emphasizes long-term thinking over short-term wins.
 "If you have long-term vision but no intermediate progress, then it's a fantasy.
 And if you only have short-term results and no long-term vision, then what are you even doing?"
 He's thought about the paradox and resolved it: you need both, operating on different clocks.

 He takes feedback literally.
-When Angelina sketches a naive version of how the system works — "I'm not a materials scientist, I'm just making things up" — he doesn't correct the caricature.
-He uses it as a framework for explaining how it actually works.
+When Angelina sketched a naive version of how the system works — "I'm not a materials scientist, I'm just making things up" — he didn't correct the caricature.
+He used it as a framework for explaining how it actually works.
 That's generosity.
 It means when an engineer on his team proposes something, he's likely to engage with the spirit of the idea rather than dismissing rough first drafts.

 What might surprise someone joining Radical: Jorge is not trying to convince you that you should be there.
 He's filtering for people who are already convinced the mission is worth the pain.
 "You are not here for a job, you are here for a mission."
 That's not inspirational fluff in his mouth.
 It's a statement of fact.
 If you're looking for flexibility, remote work, or a stepping stone, Radical isn't for you.
 If you're looking for the torch test moment — real evidence that what you're building works — he'll give you that.